anzawi/php-database-class/README.md

 =============================
 # Change Log
 ### 3.1.0
-* FIX : Dublocate connection
+* FIX : Duplicate connection
 * ADD : Some methods
     * each() -> to each all collection values
     * map()  -> to map all results